scverse/anndata/docs/concatenation.rst

         varm: 'PCs'
         obsp: 'distances', 'connectivities'

-We can split this object up by the clusters of it's observations, then stack it again and we should the same values, just ordered differently.
+We can split this object up by the clusters of it's observations, then stack it again and we should obtain the same values, just ordered differently.

     >>> groups = pbmc.obs.groupby("louvain").indices
     >>> pbmc_concat = concat([pbmc[inds] for inds in groups.values()], merge="same")